DHTMLX/docs-suite/docs/form/api/form_beforechangeproperties_event.md

 ---

-@short: fires before configuration attributes of a Form control are changed dynamically todoanton any приходит из d.ts и вроде name|id  должно быть
+@short: fires before configuration attributes of a Form control are changed dynamically

 @signature: {'beforeChangeProperties: (name: string, props: any) => boolean | void;'}

 @params:
-- name|id   string      the name (or id, if the name is not specified) of the Form control
+- name   string      the name (or id, if the name is not specified) of the Form control
 - props     object      an object with configuration attributes of the control and their new values

 @returns: